Selora/GithubPages/README.md

 # Github Pages Dev Setup

+This setup allows you to have your GitHub pages website locally, show the output locally, edit everything from VSCode, and have a somewhat ressembling result when pushing to GitHub.
+There's some minor differences there and there, but overall it's pretty good.

 Site used as reference:
 https://dfederm.com/creating-a-blog-using-github-pages/

 ## TODO On Github

-1. Create a repo yourUsername.github.io
+1. Create a repo \<yourUsername\>.github.io
 2. Rename the branch 'main' to 'source'
 2. Go to the repo settings, enable pages on the 'source' branch

-Your website is now available on yourUsername.github.io
+Your website is now available on \<yourUsername\>.github.io

 You now need to setup the dev env to go with it.
 You'd rather have that locally than using github's web editor...